Lahma712/A--search-algorithm/README.md

 Each frame, the algorithm will look at all the "available" nodes and visit/explore the one with the lowest <i>F Cost</i>.
 Doing this will keep the overall cost of the path as low as possible, which will give you the shortest path (although only under certain conditions, as we'll see).

-One unique feature of my implementation is that the <i>H Cost</i> is always being multiplied by some weight, which the user can change.
+One unique feature of my implementation is that the <i>H Cost</i> is always being multiplied by some weight (<i>heuristic weight</i>), which the user can change.
 This weight enables the user to change the behaviour of the search algorithm, so actually:

 <i>F Cost = G Cost + H Cost * Weight</i>